-- While rendering we will use light from all the three sources but depending on the angle of render, we will set the shadow.
-Since we are using 3-point light at a time we will enable shadow from only one light source.
-To disable shadows, go in Arnold section in pointLightShape tab and disable Cast Shadows and Cast Volumetric Shadows.
+- While rendering, we will use light from all three sources but depending on the angle of render; we will set the shadow.
+Since we are using 3-point light at a time, we will enable shadow from only one light source.
+To disable shadows, go to the Arnold section in the pointLightShape tab and disable Cast Shadows and Cast Volumetric Shadows.

-- If you cannot see Arnold menu then you can enable it from Windows and Settings/Preferences then Plugin Manager.
+- If you cannot see the Arnold menu, then you can enable it from Windows and Settings/Preferences then Plugin Manager.
 Enable mtoa.mll and select autoload if you want to load it at the startup of Maya.

 Now let’s look at some of the settings which are specific to Arnold Renderer.

-- Sampling: Higher the value of sampling lower is the noise in the images.
-But increasing sampling also increase render time as you gain more quality
+- Sampling: Higher the value of sampling, the lower is the noise in the images.
+But increasing sampling also increase render time as you gain more quality.

 - Ray Depth: It specifies the ray recursion and its properties like diffuse, specular, transmission, volume and transparency depth.
-Higher value increase render time
+Higher value increase renders time.

-Above given options are few options to get started in rendering for more information refer to Click Here
+The above-given options are few options to get started in rendering; refer to Click Here for more information.

-Step 24: In the bottom-right view, we have selected our RenderingCamera and also enabled the resolution gate which shows our render resolution and the bounding limit.
+Step 24: In the bottom-right view, we selected our RenderingCamera and enabled the resolution gate, which shows our render resolution and the bounding limit.